DakotaLMartinez/jquery-appointments/README.md

-# Rails Appointments
+# jQuery Appointments

-A Rails app for keeping track of appointments, clients and multiple locations.
+A Rails app with a jQuery front-end for keeping track of appointments, clients and multiple locations.

 ### Features